Page 2 of 3

 by Frankentruck

 I hate not having the right size drill bit, so my family took pity on me this past Christmas and got me a set of letter and number coded drill bits.
-It is amazing how much less frustrating it it when you have the perfect drive bit size.
+It is amazing how much less frustrating it it when you have the perfect drill bit size.
 These do not replace the regular fractional sizes, just fill in more options between them.

 .